 2. Tour the Ancient City of Delos

 Not far from Mykonos town, stands one of the most important archaeological sites in Greece.
-A tour to the wonderfully preserved temples, theaters and other buildings, remnants of another glory from the Greek antiquity, could give a vivid picture of how the holy site of Delos might have looked like.
+A tour of the wonderfully preserved temples, theaters, and other buildings, remnants of another glory from Greek antiquity, could give a vivid picture of how the holy site of Delos might have looked like.

 3. Enjoy the sunset over Little Venice

 The most popular image of Mykonos is the facades and windmills of Little Venice.
 Many visitors have fallen in love with this elegant and charming quarter with its fan base getting bigger.
 Here, you can admire the architecture of the houses, drink your coffee in many of the small cafés right on the shore or you can enjoy your drinks on a cruise watching the sun setting over the azure Aegean blue sea.